 SERI Mediclinic Kampar – 33, Jalan Terminal Kampar 1/B, Pusat Perdagangan Kampar, 31900 Kampar, Perak Phone: 012-551 0173

 Medically reviewed by Dr. Hema Seridaran, founder of SERI Mediclinic.
 This article is general health education and does not replace individual medical advice.
-For active symptoms, please book a consultation.
+For active symptoms, please consult a doctor.